ORGANIZATION OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The Company’s financial instruments consist primarily of cash, accounts payable, accrued expenses, accrued interest payable, notes payable, related party payables, convertible debentures, and other payables.
-Pursuant to ASC 820 and 825, the fair value of our derivative liabilities is determined based on “Level 3” inputs.
-We believe that the recorded values of all of our other financial instruments approximate their current fair values because of their nature and respective maturity dates or durations.
+The Company’s financial instruments consist primarily of cash, accounts receivable, accounts payable, accrued expenses, accrued interest payable, related party payables, notes payable, and other liabilities.
+We believe that the recorded values of our financial instruments approximate their current fair values because of their nature and respective maturity dates or durations.

 Beneficial Conversion Features